 3. The default font size

 Additionally there is a preview button at the bottom of the settings page that allows you to preview the slides in a popup window before saving.
+Preview may sometimes be a bit odd on slide #1.

 Editing Markdown